-See "HDMI Audio Configuration" on page C - 26 for a description of the audio configuration when connecting an HDMI supported display device.

-See "Sound Blaster Audio & HDMI" on page 7 - 90 for more information on the THX TruStudio Pro Audio setup.
+See "HDMI Audio Configuration" on page C - 17 for a description of the audio configuration when connecting an HDMI supported display device.
+See also "Sound Blaster Audio" on page 7 - 56.

 Volume Adjustment

 The sound volume level is set using the volume control within Windows (and the volume function keys on the computer).
 Click the volume icon in the notification area to check the setting.